-Only available on Polkadot, it represents the Hash type from ink_primitives via user type definition.
+Only available on Substrate, it represents the Hash type from ink\primitives via user type definition.
 Its underlying type is bytes32, but it will be reported correctly as the Hash type in the metadata.

+'''

-''' import "polkadot";
+import "substrate";

-contract c { bytes32 current;
+contract c {

+bytes32 current;

 function set(Hash h) public returns (Hash) {

 current = Hash.unwrap(h);

 return Hash.wrap(current);

 }

 }

 '''

-chain extension(uint32 ID, bytes input) returns (uint32, bytes)
+chain\extension(uint32 ID, bytes input) returns (uint32, bytes)

-Only available on Polkadot.
+Only available on Substrate.
 Call the chain extension with the given ID and input data.
 Returns the return value from the chain extension and the output data.